Best Nonprofit Bookkeeping: Mastering Practices and Essential Tips

 Form 990 is an annual tax return for tax-exempt organizations.
 It is filed under the employer identification number (EIN) of the organization.

 A charitable organization with 501(c)(3) status must file Form 990 with the Internal Revenue Service annually to maintain their tax-exempt status.
-This form allows the government to oversee the nonprofit community and ensures that nonprofits do not engage in activities that could jeopardize their tax-exempt status.
+This form allows the government to oversee the nonprofit community and ensures that nonprofits must prepare financial statements accurately before they prepare financial statements for filings such as Form 990.

 Key components of Form 990 include: